 After hatching, spotted lanternflies only take about two months to reach adulthood, so it does not take long for the egg masses on your trees to turn into a giant swarm.

 This pest can change the quality of life and landscape of your community, so don’t wait to report any sightings.
-You can do that through the PennState Extension, which is partnering with the Pennsylvania Department of Agriculture.

 Green Lawn Fertilizing Can Get Rid of Spotted Lanternflies

 Green Lawn Fertilizing can get rid of any spotted lanternflies around your home, community, or business and help prevent them from returning by treating the affected trees on your property.
 To learn more about Spotted Lanternfly treatment or other lawn care services call us today at 888-581-5296 for a free quote.